Apply for an Assistant License

 On this page:

-Before you may apply for an orthotic and/or prosthetic assistant license, you must provide proof of meeting the educational and residency requirements listed below:
+Before you may obtain an orthotic and/or prosthetic assistant license, you must provide proof of meeting the educational and residency requirements.
+The application process is outlined below:

 You must provide official transcripts stating that you have completed the minimum coursework from an accredited college or university: